kabanero-io/kabanero-pipelines/Troubleshooting.md

 # Kabanero Pipelines Troubleshooting Guide

 **1.** My pipelinerun failed in Tekton Dashboard with `Unable to fetch log`, what is wrong?

+  Problem:

+   - The pipelinerun never starts, and after one hour gives the above error.

+  Reason:

+   - The persistent volume `pv.yaml` is not applied so no persistent volume present.

   Throubleshooting steps
    - Check whether your pipelinerun failed due to `unbound PersistentVolumeClaims`